knowledge-123/Web-Development-hands-On/README.md

 # Web development Project

-A E-coomerce Website name **E-store**.
+A E-commerce Website name **E-store**.
 The website consist of 8 HTML/php pages.The website consist of HTML, CSS, BOOTSTRAP, PHP and MYSQLI code.
 The HTML, CSS and BOOTSTRAP part of this code decides website look, while the PHP and MySQL part decides  it functions.